dooinn/art_style_classifier/README.md

 - `dataset/`: Contains training, validation, and test datasets.

 ## Future Improvements
+- Enhance the accuracy of the art style classification model (currently experiencing classification issues).
 - Expand the model to recognize more art styles.
 - Enhance the similarity recommendation system with additional features.
 - Add more detailed artist information and multimedia content.